Cedar County, Iowa Genealogy Guide

-Cedar County, Missouri (Map It) was created on February 14, 1845 from Dade County and St. Clair County.
-The county was named for the abundance of Eastern Red Cedar trees.
-Learn More About State of Missouri History
+Cedar County, Iowa (Map It) was created on December 21, 1837 from Dubuque County.
+Cedar County was named for the Red Cedar River, river which runs through county Learn More About State of Iowa History

-A Map of Cedar County, Missouri contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Cedar County, Iowa County and City Maps contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Cedar county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.